CyVerse-learning-materials/SciApps_guide/step3.rst

        From left to right, there are three icons next to each job name:

        - **Checkbox**: If checked, the analysis will be added to the workflow building page
-       - **Information**: More information about the status of the analysis job and link to the output folder (for an example, check the screenshot below)
+       - **Information**: More information about the status of the analysis job and link to the output folder (for an example, check the screenshot below).
          |agave_status|
-       - **Re-submit**: Relaunch the analysis job with same inputs and parameters
+       - **Re-submit**: Relaunch the analysis job with same inputs and parameters.

      ..
 Note::
        Outputs displayed under job names are defined outputs in Agave app JSON.
        They are the ones that should be used in workflow construction.
-       The output folder contains complete outputs from the analysis job and it can be accessed through the Information icon
+       The output folder contains complete outputs from the analysis job and it can be accessed through the Information icon.

 ----